 On-Campus Employment for Students

-COVID-19 social distancing restrictions will stay in place at Carnegie Mellon University for the spring 2021 semester.
-Many staff across the university will continue to work remotely and the number of on-campus job opportunities, both on-site and remote, will be limited.
-Check for available jobs in Handshake often as they will be posted by departments throughout the semester.
+COVID-19 social distancing restrictions will stay in place at Carnegie Mellon University for the summer 2021 semester.
+Some staff across the university will continue to work remotely and the number of on-campus job opportunities, both on-site and remote, will be limited.
+Check for available summer and fall 2021 jobs in Handshake often as they will be posted by departments throughout the semester.

 If you need assistance with your job search, please make an appointment via Handshake to meet with a CPDC staff member.

 Are you considering working on-campus during the semester?
+Did you know that there are also remote jobs available as a student worker?
 On-campus employment is a great way for you to earn money while at school and also develop professional skills that can aid you in future job searches.